coderefinery/reproducible-research/_episodes/03-workflow-management.md

  $ make -f Makefile_all results/results.txt
  $ make -f Makefile_all all
  ```
- - What happens if you do the following? (why is this a good idea?)
+ - What happens if you do the following, and why?
  ```bash
  $ touch source/wordcount.py
  $ make -f Makefile_all